Lie algebra homology with coefficients tensor products of the adjoint representation in relative polynomial degree 2: Conventions and background

 \begin{prop} For partitions $\lambda \vdash m$, $\mu \vdash n$, \begin{enumerate} \item $\schur_\lambda$ is a simple functor from $\fmodq$ to $\rat$-vector spaces; \item $\mathrm{Nat} (\schur_\lambda, \schur_\mu ) \cong \left\{

 \right. $ \end{enumerate} \end{prop}

 For a partition $\lambda$, $l(\lambda)$ denotes its length, i.e., the number of non-zero terms in the partition.
-One has the following standard result on the connectivity of the simple Schur functors:
+One has the following standard result on the connectivity of the simple Schur functors, which is a constituent of Schur-Weyl duality:

 \begin{lem} For a partition $\lambda$, $\schur_\lambda (V)$ is zero if and only if $\dim V < l(\lambda)$. \end{lem}